mchmarny/disco/README.md

 ## Why

-It's easy to end up with a large number of containerized workloads across many GCP projects and regions: Cloud Run, GKE, even Cloud Functions (yes, those end up running as a container too).
-You can scan these containers in Artifact Registry using Google Container Analysis service, but currently it only covers base OS.
+It's easy to end up with a large number of containerized workloads across many GCP projects and regions: Cloud Run, GKE, or even Cloud Functions (yes, those end up running as a container too).
+You can scan these containers in Artifact Registry using [Container Analysis](https://cloud.google.com/container-analysis/docs/container-analysis) service, but currently it only [covers base OS](https://cloud.google.com/container-analysis/docs/os-overview).
 It's also not easy to know which of these images (and which versions) are actually being used in active services.
-Services like Cloud Run also support multiple revisions, each potentially using a different version of an image, or even different image all together.
+Services like Cloud Run also support [multiple revisions](https://cloud.google.com/run/docs/managing/revisions), each potentially using a different version of an image.

 `disco` provides an easy way to `disco`ver which of these container images are currently deployed, and, if one of the supported open source scanners is installed, `disco` automatically scans these images for any vulnerabilities or to list the types of licenses used in OS or packages used by those images.